torokernel/documentation/Networking.md

 ```

 ## SysSocketSend()
 * Sending data through a socket happens with the `SysSocketSend()` function.
 This is a non-blocking function.
 The function only blocks if the receiving side is not able to get more data.
-In this case, the function call the scheduler until the other side becomes available.
+In this case, the function calls the scheduler until the other side becomes available.
-* The function requires one copy from user's buffer.
+* The function requires one copy from the user's buffer.
 * The function fills the vsock header.
 * It sends the date by using SysNetWorkSend().
 This is a non-blocking function.
 The packets are enqueued into the available ring of the virtio-vsock device.
 * The function returns after sending all the packets